MasonAmerica/HIRING-generalist-memallook/README.md

 If you have a different one you prefer, please contact your interviewer.

 ## DOs
-* Fork this repo to your own user space, and add @djcarrollmason and kylelgrah@gmail.com as an outside collaborator.
+* Fork this repo to your own user space, and add @djcarrollmason and @kgrah as an outside collaborator.
 If you prefer to keep your work private, you may [duplicate](https://help.github.com/en/articles/duplicating-a-repository) it instead and add us as collaborators.